Junoon 20: Background

-In August 2010, Salman Ahmad was interviewed by American music magazine The Rolling Stone; he talked about his novel and the soundtrack album based on the novel.
-In the interview, Salman informed that in India the book will be published by Jaico Publishing House and will be accompanied by a free CD which includes two singles, "Love Can You Take Me Back" and "Bulleya/Lonely Heart", and also including two other tracks, "Sayonee" and "Meri Awaz Suno".
-Salman also confirmed that he was working on a new Junoon album release, which will release in next year.
-On August 16, in an interview with BBC World Service, Salman Ahmad confirmed that he was writing a song named "Khwab" for the Pakistan flood victims in order to raise funds for them.
-He also confirmed that the song would be internationally released within a few weeks' time and that he hoped to record it with Pakistani and Western artists.
-After a few days, it was confirmed that Salman Ahmad would collaborate with Peter Gabriel on the song "Khwab", in an attempt to raise funds for the Pakistan flood victims.
-On August 25, Salman Ahmad talked to Dutch TV about organizing a charity concert with various artists to collect money for the flood victims in Pakistan.
-In September, Salman Ahmad confirmed that he has collaborated with Alison Sudol on the song "Pakistan Humara" (first named "Khwab", later named "Open Your Eyes") for the Pakistan flood victims.
-Salman further added that Peter Gabriel will be bringing his genius to the song on September 6.
-“Will try and send a picture from the studio”, says Salman.
+In August 2010, in an interview with American music magazine The Rolling Stone, Salman Ahmad talked about his novel and the soundtrack album based on the novel.
+Salman said that in India the book would be accompanied by a free CD which includes two singles, "Love Can You Take Me Back" and "Bulleya/Lonely Heart", and also including two other tracks, "Sayonee" and "Meri Awaz Suno".
+Salman also said that he was working on a new Junoon album, to be released the following next year.
+On August 16, in an interview with BBC World Service, Salman stated that he was writing a song named "Khwab" to raise funds for the Pakistan flood victims.
+He said the song would be internationally released within a few weeks and hoped to record it with Pakistani and Western artists.
+After a few days, it was confirmed that Salman would collaborate with Peter Gabriel on "Khwab".
+On August 25, Salman Ahmad spoke to a Dutch TV channel about organizing a charity concert with various artists to raise money for the flood victims in Pakistan.
+In September, Salman said he had collaborated with Alison Sudol on the song "Pakistan Humara" (first named "Khwab", later named "Open Your Eyes") for the flood victims.
+He added that Peter Gabriel will be bringing his genius to the song on September 6.

-In an interview with ABC News, it was confirmed that both the U.S. and British governments had enlisted Salman Ahmad to speak against extremism.
 On October 29, Salman Ahmad released the song "Open Your Eyes" with Peter Gabriel and Alison Sudol for the Pakistan flood relief.
 The song was launched on November 2, to be downloaded from digital music sites globally.
 Each dollar for download will go to Pakistan flood relief through their charity organisation, Salman and Samina Global Wellness initiative (SSGWI).
 After the release of "Open Your Eyes", Peter Gabriel offered Salman Ahmad to record a complete album with his Real World Records label next year.
 Salman Ahmad also confirmed that he's working on a duet with American artist and producer David Sisko who has worked for the likes of Justin Timberlake & Gwen Stefani.